Simatwa/python-tgpt/docs/README.md

    `python -m tgpt interactive "<Kickoff prompt but not a must>"`

 Instead of `python -m tgpt`, you can as well just use `tgpt`

+As from [version 0.0.6](https://github.com/Simatwa/python-tgpt/releases), `generate` is the default command.
+So something like this will still work. `tgpt "<Your prompt>"`

 <details>